-FINANCE

-591 WORKSHOP IN FINANCE
+FINANCE 6400:

-(May be repeated) Group studies of special topics.
+591 WORKSHOP IN FINANCE (May be repeated) Group studies of special topics.
 May not be used to meet undergraduate or graduate major requirements in finance.
 May be used for elective credit only with permission of instructor or department.

-602 MANAGERIAL FINANCE Prerequisites: 6200:201, 202 (or 601) and 3250: 201, 202 (or 600).
+602 MANAGERIAL FINANCE

+Prerequisites: 6200:201, 202 (or 601) and 3250: 201, 202 (or 600).
 Emphasis on financial decision making related to goal of firm; specifically, the investment decision, the financing decision and the dividend decision.

-LEGAL ASPECTS OF BUSINESS TRANSACTIONS (Not open to students with six credits of undergraduate business law) Study of the fundamental legal concepts that apply to business transactions, and the administration of a business.

-633 MANAGEMENT OF DEPOSITORY FINANCIAL INSTITUTIONS 3 credits
+- 623 LEGAL ASPECTS OF BUSINESS TRANSACTIONS 3 credits (Not open to students with six credits of undergraduate business law) Study of the fundamental legal concepts that apply to business transactions, and the administration of a business. - FINANCIAL MARKETS AND INSTITUTIONS 3 credits Prerequisite: 602 or equivalent.
+A study of major financial markets and financial institutions with an emphasis on the decision making processes within a rapidly changing, but regulated operating environment

-Prerequisite: 602 and 6500:602.
-Policy determination, administrative decision making in banks, savings and loans using computer simulation games.

-645 INVESTMENT ANALYSIS
+- 633 MANAGEMENT OF DEPOSITORY FINANCIAL INSTITUTIONS 3 credits Prerequisite: 602 and 6500:602.
+Policy determination, administrative decision making in banks, savings and loans using computer simulation games. - 645 INVESTMENT ANALYSIS

-Prerequisite: 602 and 6500:602 or permission of instructor.
+3 credits Prerequisite: 602 and 6500:601 and 602.
 Study of the economic and market forces that influence security prices.
 Techniques of analysis used in evaluating limited income and equity securities.

-647 OPTIONS, FUTURES AND SPECULATIVE MARKETS

-3 credits Prerequisites: 645, 6500:601.
-A study of the applications and practice in options, futures and other speculative markets.
+- 647 OPTIONS, FUTURES AND SPECULATIVE MARKETS 3 credits Prerequisites: 645, 6500:601.
+A study of the applications and practice in options, futures and other speculative markets - 649 PORTFOLIO MANAGEMENT

-849 PORTFOLIO MANAGEMENT